LukasLohoff/gondolin/README.md

 2. Start the database and pgAdmin: `docker-compose --f docker-compose-dev.yml up`

-3. Run `npm install` and then `npm start` and gondolin will be available at `http://localhost:3000`.
+3. Run `npm install` and then `npm run start:dev` and gondolin will be available at `http://localhost:3000`.

+## Database access

+Connect to the PostGIS database at `localhost:5050` with pgAdmin:

+- Host name: `gondolin-postgis`
+- Port: 5432
+- Database: gondolin
+- Schema: gondolin
+- User: gondolin
+- Password: gondolin

+## Quick start guide

-## Run via docker / docker-compose
+### Run via docker-compose for production / testing

+First create the file `passport.ts` as described above.

+To quickly get a running demo of gondolin then simply run:

 ```
-docker build -t gondolin-server .

 docker-compose up
 ```

+After a while the *gondolin* API will be available at `localhost:3000`.
+The swagger documentation below describes the API endpoint.